Hexagon/entsoe-api-client/README.md

 *   Unzips and parses zip-file endpoints (e.g. outage documents) transparently
 *   Includes examples for getting Outages, Spot-prices, actual generation and generation forecast

+### Documentation

+Full documentation is available at [https://deno.land/x/entsoe_api_client/mod.ts](https://deno.land/x/entsoe_api_client/mod.ts)

+> **Note**
+> These are the document types currently supported:
+>
+> - Publication_MarketDocument
+> - GL_MarketDocument
+> - Unavailability_MarketDocument
+>
+> Contributions to handling more document types would be highly appreciated.

 ### Examples

-See [/examples](/examples) folder for complete examples.
+Examples can be found in the [/examples](/examples) directory.

-Pass your entso-e API key by environment variable API_TOKEN when running the examples.
+Pass your ENTSO-e API key by environment variable API_TOKEN when running the examples.

-To get todays spot prices:

 Powershell